Female Pattern Hair Loss

 The most important thing to remember is that while female pattern baldness is a progressive condition, the affected areas can be restored successfully with beautiful results.

 At Arocha Hair Restoration, we understand that female hair loss can be embarrassing and damaging to your confidence.
-We provide several surgical and non-surgical options for treating hair loss in women, from topical solutions like ROGAINE® to platelet-rich plasma therapy (PRP) and low-level laser therapy.
+We provide several surgical and non-surgical options for treating hair loss in women, from topical solutions like ROGAINE® to advanced hair therapy.
 If you have a more advanced case of thinning hair, Dr. Arocha is experienced in hair restoration surgical techniques such as follicular unit transplantation (FUT) and follicular unit extraction (FUE).
 Whatever your needs, Dr. Arocha will consider your goals and answer any questions you might have about the procedures we offer.

 If you are suffering from thinning hair, call our office today at 716-523-HAIR to schedule an appointment for a consultation.